cuixiongyi/cuixiongyi.github.io/_drafts/page_with_table_of_contents.md

 <h1> This article will record references on speed up computation </h1>
-<h3> specificlly on CPU computation including multithreading and SSE.
+<h3> specifically on CPU computation including multithreading and SSE.
 GPU will be on another article </h3>
 <br>
 <br>